saptarshibasu/aws-study/README.md

   * Works with file format CSV, JSON, Parquet
   * Works with all 3 retrieval options - Expedited, Standard & Bulk
 * **Glacier** inventory (of available objects) is updated every 24 hours - no real time data
-* Earlier S3 **performance** would start degrading with 100 TPS
-* Historically the recommended approach is to have **random 4 characters** in front of the key name for better distribution of objects across partitions
-* To host a static website the S3 bucket will have the same name as the domain or subdomain
-* S3 notification feature enables the user to receive notifications when certain events happen in a bucket.
-S3 supports following destinations
-  * Amazon SNS
-  * Amazon SQS
-  * AWS Lambda
-* Supports at least 3,500 requests per second to add data and 5,500 requests per second to retrieve
-* Server access logging provides detailed records for the requests that are made to a bucket

 ## CloudFront